jglovier/resume-template/README.md

 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`

+### Running locally with Docker

+To test locally with docker, run the following in your terminal after installing docker into your system:

+1. `docker image build -t resume-template .`
+2. `docker run --rm --name resume-template -v "$PWD":/home/app --network host resume-template`

 ### Customizing

 First you'll want to fork the repo to your own account.
 Then clone it locally and customize, or use the GitHub web editor to customize.